-Over the counter pain relievers like acetaminophen, ibuprofen, and aspirin can relieve pain associated with tension headaches.
+Over-the-counter pain relievers like acetaminophen, ibuprofen, and aspirin can relieve pain associated with tension headaches.
 They may also lessen the severity of migraine headaches.

 Medication is not always necessary for headache relief, especially if the headaches are caused by tension.
-Techniques that have been shown to reduce headache pain.
+Techniques that have been shown to reduce headache pain include:

 If you are unsure whether any foods trigger your headaches, keep a headache diary.
 Note any headaches that follow ingestion of certain foods.

 Make sure you are eating regularly.
 Skipping meals can cause low blood sugar and headaches.

 Before using any of these treatments, ask your doctor if it is safe to do so, given your health history and any other medications you are on.